AqwamCreates/DataPredict/docs/API/Others/TrainingModifier.md

 ### new()

-Creates a new gradient descent modifier object.
+Creates a new training modifier object.
 If any of the arguments are not given, default argument values for that argument will be used.

 ```
 TrainingModifier.new(Model: ModelObject, gradientDescentType: string, batchSize: integer, showOutput: boolean): GradientDescentModifierObject